gradberg/TheFinestCrew/Proposal.md

 * Projectiles - Standard cannon like a Tank or Naval ship would fire.
 Can travel decent distances over many ticks, but that means they are hard to hit moving targets at a distance.
 Upon impacting a target, that target's momentum changes due to the physical impact.
 Have finite ammunition so in certain scenarios must be used conservatively.
 * Lasers - Fire a maximum distance, which for balance reasons is shorter than the maximum range of a projectile.
 However, they are instantaneous, so if they are on target and within range, they hit.
 They have infinite ammunition (just use energy from the ship's power plant), but that is balanced by relatively weaker damage output than projectile weapons (and faster damage fall-off over distance).
 As they are pure energy and confer no momentum on impact, the ship's course is not affected when they hit.
 * Missiles - Guided projectile weapons with explosives.
 These would be very low ammunition weapons, but as they can fly themselves towards a target, they are capable of hitting targets at a long range.
 That of course means the defending ship needs a way to shoot them down?
 Like Projectiles they change the momentum of the ship upon impact and explosion.
+The anti-missile batteries would probably be controlled by the defense officer?
+Or perhaps just use normal weapons via the tactical officer (which is why nearly all ships have low powered lasers with 360 degree coverage).
+However, if it is every possible to set up weapons or defenses to AUTOMATICALLY shoot down missiles, then it should do so for friendly or enemy missles.
+Thus crew members would need to coordinate lowering the defenses long enough to fire missiles without shooting them down yourself.

 * Beams - Like Lasers, but are continous output for a certain number of ticks.
 Thus damage to a ship is measure by the percentage amount of a tick that they were impacting their target.
 Damage falloff again across range.
 These are not essential for variety, but just add nice flavoring to the available weapon types.